rfbergeron/bompiler/doc/IDEAS.md

 - You can only implicitly convert between `void*` and other pointer types, not any other kind of void pointer (for example `void**`).

+## Type checker refactor
+This is supposed to be a (relatively) small refactor of the type checker to make unit testing it easier, since it's over 2000 lines long.

+The type checker will consist of 4 translation units:
+- `tchk_stmt`
+- `tchk_expr`
+- `tchk_decl`
+- `tchk_common`

+Each will have their own header file. `tchk_stmt` and `tchk_decl` will both be dependent on `tchk_expr`.
+All will be dependent on `tchk_common`.
+The contents of each unit should be self-explanatory.

 ## The lexer hack
 I did not realize until now that identifiers are context sensitive.
 I had assumed that it was some cognitive deficiency of my own that the parser that I